wp-plugins/add-to-any-subscribe/README.txt

-=== Add to Any Subscribe Button ===
+=== Add to Any: Subscribe Button ===
 Contributors: micropat
 Donate link: http://www.addtoany.com/contact/
 Tags: widget, sidebar, rss, plugin, links, feed, feeds, images, admin, button, Post, posts, subscribe, add to any, addtoany, add, any, email, e-mail, mobile, Google, My, Yahoo, Mixx, iTunes, Feeds
 Requires at least: 2.2
-Tested up to: 2.7.1
+Tested up to: 2.8
-Stable tag: 0.9.6.4.1
+Stable tag: 0.9.6.5

 Helps readers subscribe to your blog using any feed reader or feed emailer.

 == Description ==

 Helps readers **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Windows Live, and all other RSS readers.
-The button comes with Add to Any's customizable Smart Menu, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.
+The button comes with AddToAny's customizable Smart Menu, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.

+<a href="http://www.addtoany.com/" title="Subscribe button and share button" target="_blank">Subscribe Button</a> (demo) | <a href="other_notes/">Changelog</a>

-* Add to Any <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
+* AddToAny <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
 * Includes all services
 * Services updated automatically
 * WordPress optimized, localized (i18n for English, Chinese, Danish)
-* Searchable on key-down
-* Keyboard navigation
+* Support for WordPress MU (WPMU)
 * Many more publisher and user features

-<a href="http://www.addtoany.com/" title="Subscribe button and share button" target="_blank">Subscribe Button</a> (demo) | <a href="other_notes/">Changelog</a>
+See also:

-See also, the <a href="/extend/plugins/add-to-any/">Share/Save/Bookmark button</a> plugin.
+* The <a href="/extend/plugins/add-to-any/" title="Sharing plugin">Share/Bookmark/Email button</a> plugin.
+* The <a href="http://www.addtoany.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget" target="_blank">Share button for WordPress.com</a> blogs

 == Installation ==